 Happy New Year everyone!

 I know that I kind of fell off the face of the earth last year.
-Sorry!!
-Wedding planning took over my life.
+I apologize!!
+Wedding planning totally took over my life.
 It was a beautiful time, but now I’m ready to get back to blogging with the start of a new year.

 The problem with a lot of comfort foods is that they tend to be pretty heavy and not always the most waist-friendly options.
 Which is not such a problem if you’re having them once in a blue moon.

 BUT if you’re anything like me and go into hibernation mode during the winter, these types of warm and comforting meals might be happening on a more regular basis.

 Comfort foods are some of my favourite recipes to transform into lightened up versions that taste equally amazing to the original version, if not better!

 Long strips of noodles, gooey cheese, meat sauce, sometimes a nice cream sauce…YUM, butttt not the lightest recipe of all times.
 Especially when one small piece never quite seems to be enough.

 Now what about if we subbed in long thin strips of zucchini instead of the noodles, used slightly less cheese, and subbed in extra lean ground beef or chicken?